School and Skype Visits

 “I want kids to recognize the richness in their lives, and glimpse how they can transform their experiences into exciting stories that have meaning for them.”

-When my family and I spent a year in Italy, I took a bus every day up to a little mountain town above Florence, where I hiked up a trail past an elementary school.
-As I passed by, I could see the basketball net in the gym and hear children laughing and shouting behind the high stone wall.
-During that year we were away, the school became a symbol to me of one of the things I love most about being a children’s book author-visiting schools, meeting my readers (and sometimes even my characters!) and talking to kids about writing.
+One of the things I love most about being a children’s book author is visiting schools, meeting my readers (and sometimes even my characters!) and talking to kids about how much fun writing really is.
 They may be surprised to learn that writing is not about the words.
 It’s about writing a story that only you can tell.
 The words come later!

-In an exciting interactive presentation, I illustrate what I was thinking about when I was growing up, the ways my imagination got me into trouble (it wasn’t always considered a gift!), the small everyday things that inspire me, and my unconventional research methods.
+In an exciting interactive presentation, I illustrate how I became a writer (even before I could actually write) what I was thinking about when I was growing up, the ways my imagination got me into trouble (it wasn’t always considered a gift!), the small everyday things that inspire me and my books, and my very unconventional research methods.

 Ideas come from the way you look at things-small things, funny things, failures and mistakes.
 I want kids to recognize this richness in their own lives, and glimpse how they can transform their experiences into stories that have meaning for them.
 And hopefully their stories won’t put people to sleep!